THE PIANO GRIP SYSTEM

 Learn The System

 The Piano Grip System is currently taught through clinics and private studio instruction.
-This course has also been taught at the Jazz Night School in Seattle, WA.
+This approach has been taught at The University of Miami (Coral Gables, FL), Northwest University (Kirkland, WA) and Jazz Night School (Seattle, WA).